Permanent Settlement: Background

 The main aim of the Permanent Settlement was to resolve the problem of agrarian crisis and distress that had resulted in lower agricultural output.
-The British officials thought that investment in agriculture, trade, and the resources of the revenue of the State could be increased by agriculture.
+The British officials thought that investment in agriculture, trade, and the resources of the revenue of the state could be increased by agriculture.
 To permanently fix the revenue and secure property rights, the system which came to be known as the 'Permanent Settlement' was adopted.
-The British thought that once the revenue demands of the State were permanently set, there would be a regular flow of tax income.
+The British thought that once the revenue demands of the state were permanently set, there would be a regular flow of tax income.
 Furthermore, landholders would invest in their agricultural land as the producer can keep surpluses in excess of the fixed tax.
 The British officials thought that such a process would lead to the emergence of yeomen class of farmers and rich landowners who would invest their capital to generate further surpluses.
-This new emergent class would be loyal to the British, who were still gaining a foothold in the Indian subcontinent.
-While the policy was well-intentioned, it failed to identify individuals who were willing to contract to pay fixed revenue perpetually and to invest in the improvement of agriculture.
-After much discussion and disagreement between the officials, the Permanent Settlement was made with the existing Rajas and Taluqdars of Bengal who were now classified as Zamindars.
+This new emergent class would be loyal to the British.
+The policy failed to identify individuals who were willing to contract to pay fixed revenue perpetually and to invest in the improvement of agriculture.
+After much discussion and disagreement between the officials, the Permanent Settlement was made with the existing rajas and taluqdars of Bengal who were now classified as zamindars.
 They had to pay fixed revenue in perpetuity.
-Thus, zamindars were not the landowners but rather revenue collector agents of the State.
+Thus, zamindars were not the landowners but rather revenue collector agents of the state.
 Cornwallis believed that they would immediately accept it and so begin investing in improving their land.
 In 1790, the Court of Directors issued a ten-year (decennial) settlement to the zamindars, which was made permanent in 1793.